-- Direct is acquisition of customers that come directly to Sun Finance product websites mainly based on brand recognition and without any commission paid to third parties - 2.
+- 1. Direct is acquisition of customers that come directly to Sun Finance product websites mainly based on brand recognition and without any commission paid to third parties 2.
 Affiliates are partners that lead customers to Sun Finance on a commission basis.
-Wide range of channels are used based on each partners specifics and preferences

-Paid search is customer acquisition via Google and Yandex search engines.
-Traffic is 70 / 30 split between brand key words for brand protection purposes and industry specific - 3.
-Paid search is customer acquisition via Google and Yandex search engines.
-Traffic is 70 / 30 split between brand key words for brand protection purposes and industry specific key words 4.
-Paid social is customer acquisition via social networks dominated by Facebook and Instagram - 5.
-Other sources include items such as refer-a-friend programmes, cross product sales, SMS send-outs, email and social media messaging
+Wide range of channels are used based on each partners specifics and preferences - Paid search is customer acquisition via Google search engine.
+Traffic is 70 / 30 split between brand key words for brand protection purposes and industry specific key words - 4.
+SMS includes client onboarding and retention activities via data driven SMS sendouts - 5.
+Other sources include items such as refer-a-friend programmes, cross product sales, paid social (dominated by Facebook and Instagram), email and social media messaging